z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_04_InputDevices.md

 Experimenting with this program, you'll see that in_inkey() only returns a key value when a _single_ key is being pressed.
 That means it's no use if you want to detect multiple keys or spot shift+key type combinations.
-It might, however, be what you want if you're scanning the keyboard in your game loop.

 ## Scancodes

 For faster and more accurate information on what's happening on the keyboard we need to switch to examining _scancodes_.
-There are 40 unique scancodes, one for each key on the keyboard.
+A scancode is a single number which represents the physical state of the keyboard when a single character is entered.
 Each scancode is a 14 bit, predefined and hardcoded number, and some of the common ones are listed in input_zx.h, like this:

 ```
 #define IN_KEY_SCANCODE_a      0x01fd